Freeport-McMoRan (NYSE:FCX) Shares Gap Down to $41.97

-Freeport-McMoRan Inc. (NYSE:FCX – Get Free Report)’s share price gapped down before the market opened on Friday .
+Freeport-McMoRan Inc. (NYSE:FCX – Get Free Report) shares gapped down before the market opened on Friday .
 The stock had previously closed at $41.97, but opened at $40.95.
-Freeport-McMoRan shares last traded at $41.45, with a volume of 4,062,326 shares traded.
+Freeport-McMoRan shares last traded at $41.45, with a volume of 4,062,326 shares changing hands.

-Several research analysts have issued reports on the stock.
-Raymond James lowered their price target on shares of Freeport-McMoRan from $44.00 to $42.00 and set an “outperform” rating for the company in a report on Friday, October 20th.
-BMO Capital Markets lowered their price target on shares of Freeport-McMoRan from $47.00 to $45.00 and set an “outperform” rating for the company in a report on Friday, October 20th.
-Morgan Stanley lowered their price objective on shares of Freeport-McMoRan from $41.00 to $40.00 and set an “equal weight” rating for the company in a research note on Thursday, December 7th.
-UBS Group lowered their price objective on shares of Freeport-McMoRan from $42.00 to $41.00 and set a “neutral” rating for the company in a research note on Wednesday.
-Finally, StockNews.com lowered shares of Freeport-McMoRan from a “buy” rating to a “hold” rating in a research note on Tuesday, October 24th.
-One equities research analyst has rated the stock with a sell rating, seven have assigned a hold rating and five have given a buy rating to the stock.
-According to MarketBeat.com, Freeport-McMoRan presently has an average rating of “Hold” and a consensus price target of $43.38.
+Several brokerages have recently weighed in on FCX.
+UBS Group decreased their price target on Freeport-McMoRan from $42.00 to $41.00 and set a “neutral” rating on the stock in a research report on Wednesday.
+JPMorgan Chase & Co. started coverage on shares of Freeport-McMoRan in a research report on Tuesday, October 17th.
+They issued a “neutral” rating and a $42.00 price objective on the stock.
+BMO Capital Markets decreased their price objective on shares of Freeport-McMoRan from $47.00 to $45.00 and set an “outperform” rating on the stock in a research report on Friday, October 20th.
+Raymond James decreased their price objective on shares of Freeport-McMoRan from $44.00 to $42.00 and set an “outperform” rating on the stock in a research report on Friday, October 20th.
+Finally, StockNews.com lowered Freeport-McMoRan from a “buy” rating to a “hold” rating in a research note on Tuesday, October 24th.
+One equities research analyst has rated the stock with a sell rating, seven have given a hold rating and five have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, the stock has an average rating of “Hold” and a consensus price target of $43.38.

 Freeport-McMoRan (NYSE:FCX – Get Free Report) last posted its quarterly earnings data on Thursday, October 19th.
 The natural resource company reported $0.39 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.34 by $0.05.
-The firm had revenue of $5.82 billion for the quarter, compared to the consensus estimate of $5.43 billion.
-Freeport-McMoRan had a net margin of 9.50% and a return on equity of 9.98%.
-The business’s revenue for the quarter was up 16.4% compared to the same quarter last year.
-During the same period in the previous year, the firm earned $0.26 EPS.
-As a group, sell-side analysts forecast that Freeport-McMoRan Inc. will post 1.54 EPS for the current fiscal year.
+The business had revenue of $5.82 billion during the quarter, compared to the consensus estimate of $5.43 billion.
+Freeport-McMoRan had a return on equity of 9.98% and a net margin of 9.50%.
+The firm’s quarterly revenue was up 16.4% compared to the same quarter last year.
+During the same quarter in the prior year, the company earned $0.26 earnings per share.
+On average, sell-side analysts predict that Freeport-McMoRan Inc. will post 1.54 EPS for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which was paid on Wednesday, November 1st.
-Shareholders of record on Friday, October 13th were issued a dividend of $0.15 per share.
-This represents a $0.60 dividend on an annualized basis and a yield of 1.44%.
-The ex-dividend date of this dividend was Thursday, October 12th.
-Freeport-McMoRan’s dividend payout ratio is 20.27%.
+The business also recently declared a quarterly dividend, which was paid on Wednesday, November 1st.
+Stockholders of record on Friday, October 13th were issued a dividend of $0.15 per share.
+The ex-dividend date was Thursday, October 12th.
+This represents a $0.60 annualized dividend and a dividend yield of 1.44%.
+Freeport-McMoRan’s payout ratio is presently 20.27%.

 Hedge Funds Weigh In On Freeport-McMoRan